Waco doctor, professor stresses the human in medical humanities

 Like Barron, Hoy has decades of experience in patient care, hospice and palliative care.
 In his time in Waco, the program’s assistant director is always meeting someone who had her as a family doctor.

-"If they've been here 10 ro 15 years, there seems to be a good chance that they've been a patient," he said.
+“If they’ve been here 10 or 15 years, there seems to be a good chance that they’ve been a patient,” he said.

 Both her love for patients and passion for her work rub off on students, Hoy observed.